CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

 [TOC]

-TODO: add video of the steps below in here.
+A short video will appear in here.

 ## Why use NoMachine at all?